Updated: Preparing Retirees for the TCJA Sunset

 Potential Risks to Acting “Early” on TCJA

-In reality, it seems both Republicans and Democrats are likely to keep things mostly the same for households with incomes under $400,000 annually—or at least this is what the current administration is using as a threshold.
-The TCJA was passed during the Republican “trifecta” majority in 2017, so they’re likely to keep much of the TCJA (if they take action in time).
+We assumed both Republicans and Democrats were likely to keep things mostly the same for households with incomes under $400,000 annually—or at least this was what the former administration was using as a threshold.
+The TCJA was passed during the Republican “trifecta” majority in 2017, so we assumed they would keep much of it (if they acted in time).

-In other words, there’s minimal risk to taking action now.
-And, possibly more importantly, you shouldn’t be too worried or stressed about it.
-We recommend taking action based on the best current information and not speculating too much.
+In other words, there was a perceived minimal risk of acting now.
+And, more importantly, we recommend not worrying too much or getting stressed about it.
+We always recommend taking action based on the best current information and not speculating too much.
 If you want to stay current, join our newsletter for market information and news you’ll enjoy reading.

 Roth Conversions: Should You Act Now?

-Roth conversions have been a critical strategy since required minimum distributions (RMDs) were introduced.
+Roth conversions have been a critical strategy since the introduction of required minimum distributions (RMDs).
 We regularly evaluate and analyze whether Roth conversions make sense for our clients.
 In short, you can pay taxes now and enjoy tax-free growth later.

 There may be specific times when Roth conversions could make even more sense.
 Some common examples are the years after retirement, before drawing Social Security, and during down markets.
-In other words, your situation plays a leading role in the timing of Roth conversions much more than the sunset of TCJA.
+In other words, your situation plays a much larger role in the timing of Roth conversions than the TCJA sunset, which didn’t really happen anyway.

 Many retirees have multiple streams of income.
 Not all income is created equal and will be affected differently by changes to tax law.
-For instance, your pension or Social Security income might not be affected as much as a large traditional 401(k) balance.
+For instance, your pension or Social Security income might not be affected as much as a large traditional 401(k) balance would be.

 Reviewing Your Estate Plan Before Tax Exemptions Change

-Some significant changes are also coming to estate planning.
-The current estate and gift tax exemption is $13,610,000 per person for 2024.
+If the TCJA had sunset, some significant estate-planning changes would have occurred.
+The current estate and gift tax exemption is $13,990,000 per person for 2025.
 These amounts are adjusted for inflation annually.
-If nothing changes and TCJA sunsets, this will reduce to an estimated $6,810,000 per person – roughly half of today’s amount.
+If TCJA had expired, the exemption would have dropped significantly – roughly half of today’s amount.

-Keep in mind this is only for the federal side.
-The TCJA sunset wouldn’t change your state's estate tax limits.
+Keep in mind, this is only for the federal side.
+Federal gift and estate tax law doesn’t change your state's estate tax limits.
 Regardless, you need to consider updating your estate plan and associated documents.

 Charitable Contributions and Gift Giving: Timing Giving for Maximum Impact